serverpod/serverpod/packages/serverpod/README.md

       return userData;
     }

-In total, there are three caches where you can store your objects.
-Two caches are local to the server handling the current session, and one is distributed across the server cluster through Redis.
-There are two variants for the local cache, one regular cache, and a priority cache.
+In total, there are four caches where you can store your objects.
+Two caches are local to the server handling the current session, and two are distributed across the server cluster.
+There are two variants for the local and distributed cache, one regular cache, and a priority cache.
 Place objects that are frequently accessed in the priority cache.

 ## Logging
 Serverpod uses the database for storing logs; this makes it easy to search for errors, slow queries, or debug messages.
 To log custom messages during the execution of a session, use the `log` method of the `session` object.
 When the session is closed, either from successful execution or by failing from throwing an exception, the messages are written to the log.
 By default, session log entries are written for every completed session.